jurf/jurf.github.io/_posts/2022-03-29-battle-with-chronic-arm-pain.md

 The single biggest takeaway is that **no mouse is a panacea**.
 I currently mostly use the MX Ergo and the MX Master 3; I have even created a travelling case so that they would not get damaged on the frequent hauls to the campus and back.
 I switch between them as often as every two hours, depending on the signals they send me.

 An unforeseen consequence of trackballs is that they are perfect for travelling, especially on trains.
-You do not need little extra space to get the advantages of a mouse workflow -- unless you mind the rather bulky weight of the metal plate.
+You do need little extra space to get the advantages of a mouse workflow -- unless you mind the rather bulky weight of the metal plate.

 I rarely supplement them with the Trust Verto, which I plan to return in the near future for repairs, and the Intuous.